caguirre1378/Data-Analyst-Portfolio/README.md

 Results: After careful analysis of the decision tree, it was determined that proceeding to trial yielded a higher EMV ($1.8 million) compared to settling ($1.5 million).
 Therefore, based on the expected financial outcomes, it is recommended to proceed with the lawsuit.

+---

-Problem 6: Machine Assignment for Aircraft Part Manufacturing
+Problem F: Machine Assignment for Aircraft Part Manufacturing

 Objective: Assign machinists to machines to minimize production time.

 Methodology: A Binary Integer Linear Programming (BILP) model was developed to assign machinists to machines based on their skills and availability.
 The model accounted for constraints such as machinist certifications and workload distribution.

 Results: The optimized assignment schedule, derived from the BILP model, resulted in a total production time of 100 minutes.
 This represents a significant reduction in production time compared to previous manual assignment methods.

+---

 **Usage Instructions:**